EmuSantos/PPG/README.md

-🚦 Pico y Placa Generator 2 (PPG2)
+🚦 Pico y Placa Generator
 Environmental Zone Project – Here Technologies (2025)
 Author: Emi Santos T – SDS2
-Last Updated: 19 March 2025
+Last Updated: 03 April 2025

   📄 Description
-Pico y Placa Generator (PPG2) is a Python-based tool designed to automate the creation of metadata for vehicle restriction zones, commonly known as "Pico y Placa".
+  Pico y Placa Generator is a Python-based tool designed to automate the creation of metadata for vehicle restriction zones,   commonly known as "Pico y Placa".
 This tool simplifies the process by providing a graphical interface through Streamlit,     allowing users to easily configure and generate restriction records without modifying the code.

   The tool exports the final data as a CSV file, which can be integrated into external systems for vehicle control and         monitoring.

+📊MMT Files
+Project: MMT Files – Here Technologies (2025)
+Author: Emi Santos T – SDS2
+Last Updated: 03 April 2025

+  📄 Description
+  MMT Files is a Python-based tool developed to simplify the process of generating CSV files from existing Excel               documents.
+It automates the extraction and transformation of data, particularly useful for users who need to work with       metadata, financial information, or large datasets that need to be converted to a standardized CSV format.

+  This tool is designed to handle both large and small Excel files, offering the ability to select specific data ranges,       clean up the data, and export it as CSV files for easy integration into external systems or applications.

 🚀 Features
 ✅ User-friendly interface: Built with Streamlit for easy interaction.